-- Improving Harvard’s performance in building a diverse pipeline of scholars and in developing scholars at all stages of the academic career ladder;
+- Improve Harvard’s performance in building a diverse pipeline of scholars and in developing scholars at all stages of the academic career ladder

-- Advancing university-wide approaches to compliance and research policy;
+- Advance university-wide approaches to compliance and research policy

-- Support for University cultural and artistic entities and projects;
+- Support University cultural and artistic entities and projects

-- Oversight of activities pertaining to intellectual property, technology transfer, research collaborations with industry, and trademark licensing.
+- Oversee activities pertaining to intellectual property, technology transfer, research collaborations with industry, and trademark licensing.

 The deputy, vice, associate, and assistant provosts, together with the provost’s administrative and operations staff, support the provost in carrying out these responsibilities.